Secrets of Anadromous Fish Migration: The Moon and Fish Runs

 Hey fellow anglers!
 Ever wonder why some of the best fishing for species like salmon, striped bass, or shad happens at certain times of the month?
-It’s not just luck.
+It's not just luck.
 Many of these species are anadromous fish—fish that spend most of their lives in the saltwater ocean but migrate into freshwater rivers to spawn.
-And one of the biggest forces guiding this incredible journey is the Moon.
-Its gravitational pull influences tides, currents, and even the timing of these migration runs.
-Let’s take a closer look at how the Moon plays a silent but powerful role in when and how anadromous fish make their way upriver.
+And one of the important environmental cues influencing the timing of this journey is the Moon, through its effect on tides and tidal currents.
+Let's take a closer look at how the Moon plays a silent but powerful role in when and how anadromous fish make their way upriver.

 What are "Anadromous Fish" Anyway?